jpmendeziii/UFOs/README.md

 * Deliverable 1: Filter UFO sightings on multiple criteria
 * Deliverable 2: A written report on the UFO analysis README.md.

-### Deliverable 1:
+## Deliverable 1:
-Filter UFO sightings on multiple criteria
+Filter UFO sightings on multiple criteria:
-Deliverable Requirements:
-Using JavaScript and HTML, you’ll modify the code in your index.html file to create more table filters.
-In addition to the date filter you created in this module, you’ll add filters for the city, state, country, and shape, as shown in the following image:
+To start the update of the enhanced UFO website for the challenge, the index.html file had to be updated by removing the list element that creates the button.
+Four more list elements were created: city, state, country, and shape.
+These will be like the "Enter Date" list element.
+Each element should have the same "id" as the object properties in the data.js file.
+Please see image below.

 ![Resources/Challenge_Index_update_4_added_elements.jpg](Resources/Challenge_Index_update_4_added_elements.jpg)
 ![Resources/Challenge_Code_for_steps1_10.jpg](Resources/Challenge_Code_for_steps1_10.jpg)